flexewebs/whitepapers/README.md

 ## Superhumans are inclusive

+## Superhumans understand
+Understand multiple perspectives, comprehend multiple points of view.
-## Superhumans understand multiple points of view
+Hold multiple points of view at the same time

 ## Superhumans comprehend other people's minds well